thisistherk/fast_obj/README.md

 # fast_obj

 Because the world needs another OBJ loader.
-Much faster (5-10x) than other libraries, but much less tested.
-If you want a stable well tested library, I'd probably go elsewhere for now.

 Single header library, should compile without warnings in both C89 or C++.

-Code pulled out of a larger project and massaged until it compiled, so if it looks a bit wierd in places, that's why!
+Much faster (5-10x) than other libraries tested.

 To use: